lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * The next step is to match the Field Descriptions by their direction, using the Direction Indicator (DI).
 If any field of the packet header cannot be matched with a Field Description with the correct FID and DI, the Rule MUST be disregarded.

   * Then the Field Descriptions are further selected according to Field Position (FP).
 If any field of the packet header cannot be matched with a Field Description with the correct FID, DI and FP, the Rule MUST be disregarded.

+    The value 0 for FP means "don't care", i.e. the comparison of this Field Description's FP with the position of the field of the packet header being compressed returns True, whatever that position.
+    FP=0 can be useful to build compression Rules for protocols headers in which some fields order is irrelevant.
+An example could be uri-queries in CoAP.
+    Care needs to be exercised when writing Rules containing FP=0 values.
+    Inded, it may result in decompressed packets having fields ordered differently compared to the original packet.

   * Once each header field has been associated with a Field Description with matching FID, DI and FP, each packet field's value is then compared to the corresponding Target Value (TV) stored in the Rule for that specific field, using the matching operator (MO).
     If every field in the packet header satisfies the corresponding matching operators (MO) of a Rule (i.e. all MO results are True), that Rule is used for compressing the header.